edaro27/mazesolver/README.md

 We use Tkinter, a Python 3 library, to open a graphical window with a blank canvas that the program will draw on.

-Run python -m tkinter from command line to open a window demonstrating the interface.
+Run python -m tkinter from command line to open a window demonstrating the interface and see if it's installed

 Install pyenv with webi: curl -sS https://webi.sh/pyenv | sh